Table of contents

 Why We Love National Chocolate Ice Cream Day

-Who doesn't love chocolate and who doesn't love ice cream?
-The rich, decadent taste of chocolate meets the refreshingly cold, silky texture of ice cream—they're a truly mouth-watering duo that was clearly meant to be.
+When decadence meets the refreshingly cold, silky texture of ice cream — they're a truly mouthwatering duo that was clearly meant to be.

 Chocolate and ice cream: the world's most popular foods to indulge in when you're going through a tough breakup or when you've just had a bad day.
-A bowl of (or straight out of the carton) chocolate ice cream is scientifically proven help make fights, heartaches, breakups, and sadness just a little bit easier.
+One bowl is scientifically proven (we hope) to help make fights, heartaches, breakups, and sadness just a little bit easier.